-Officially launched in advance of the Canada Day weekend, our joint safety awareness campaign “Slow Down, Move Over” continues through the summer.
+Officially launched in advance of the Canada Day weekend in 2018, our joint safety awareness campaign “Slow Down, Move Over” continues this year.
 This social media campaign is in partnership with the Public Service Commission and it raises awareness of the need to slow down and move over for public service vehicles with flashing lights flashing at the side of the road.
 Our messages feature Conservation Officers, Deputy Sheriffs, Motor Vehicle Officers, and Forestry Technicians who fight wildfires.
 It uses the Twitter hashtags, #SlowDownMoveOver and #OurLivesDependonit.

 You can view the initial joint NSGEU/Public Service Commission press release here.

 You can view the government’s SlowDownMoveOver page here.

 For information from the RCMP about your obligations see this recent post in Haligonia.ca https://bit.ly/2ZR7sko